MPLS Segment Routing, Part 2: Junos Config!

 Node SID, Flags: 0x40(R:0,N:1,P:0,E:0,V:0,L:0), Algo: SPF(0), Value: 605

 The N=1 flag is the thing that turns a Prefix SID into a Node SID.
-As for the rest of the flags… well, that’s a story for another day.

 The fact that this is a Node SID indicates to Junos that it should make an entry in its inet.3 table, for BGP next-hop resolution.
 Junos wouldn’t do this to regular Prefix SIDs, but it will do it for Node SIDs.